-Charity Commission and trustee guidance
+Charity Commission guidance for trustees

 Read our advice to help trustees in relation to the Charity Commission's guidance on charity governance.

 The Charity Commission has recently launched a campaign aimed at refreshing the knowledge of trustees in relation to charity governance.
 It comes at a time when there has been uncertainty in the sector as a result of the pandemic, in order to help trustees run their organisations and has been informed by the Charity Commission’s research into trustees’ knowledge and awareness of their responsibilities, as well as its five minute guides on: